 Megan ‘Meg Jo’ Jordan is an artist-activist-scholar in Nashville, TN.
 She began painting just after the 2016 presidential election.
-Prior to pursuing art, Meg worked as an organizer in her home state of Alabama.
-Her paintings tell a story of the twisted internal endeavor of activism she has faced and continues to live.
-In her art, Meg acknowledges and centers the history, strengths, and potentials of Southern grassroots activism.
-Meg combines her art and research to build better understandings of social injustice and the vital role social movements in creating radically imagined new worlds.
+Prior to pursuing art, Jordan worked as an organizer in her home state of Alabama, acknowledging the history, strengths and potentials of Southern grass roots activism.
+In her art, Jordan acknowledges and centers the history, strengths, and potentials of Southern grassroots activism.
+Jordan’s work calls for her audience to re-conceive notions of power and justice—highlighting that power lies within us to produce the change we seek.

-A strong believer in the use of arts for political education and civic engagement, Meg creates art in community engaged ways for the purpose of pedagogy.
-Meg is also the lead artist of RIOT (Radical Imaginers of Tennessee) collective, where she is co-creating a local abolitionist zine to assist Nashville’s defund-the-police effort.
+A strong believer in the use of arts for political education and civic engagement, Jordan combines her art and research to build better understandings of social justice and the vital role of social movements in creating radically new worlds.
+Drawing from a legacy of Black feminists, Jordan spreads a message of love and intertwined fates as the basis of all her work.
+She is also the lead artist of RIOT (Radical Imaginers of Tennessee) collective, where she is co-creating a local abolitionist zine to assist Nashville’s defund-the-police effort.

 Jordan is a PhD candidate of Sociology at Vanderbilt University, where she is a Public Scholar at the Curb Center for Art, Enterprise & Public Policy and a Community Scholar of the Meharry Medical College and Vanderbilt University Medical Center’s Community Engaged Research Core.